SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

-Macros are well suited to development using tests: they transform one AST into another AST without depending on any external state, and without causing any side effects.
+Macros are well suited to development using tests: they transform one AST into another AST without depending on any external state, and without making changes to any external state..
 In addition, you can create syntax nodes from a string literal, which simplifies setting up the input for a unit test.
-You can also read the `description` property of an AST to get a string that you can compare to an expected value.
+You can also read the `description` property of an AST to get a string to compare against an expected value.
 For example,
 here's a test of the `#fourCharacterCode` macro from previous sections: